-Applications or notifications in connection with the merger or the changes in control of various subsidiaries of PartnerRe and Parent that may be deemed to occur as a result of the merger shall be required to be filed, pursuant to the merger agreement, with various U.S. state regulatory authorities, including the Delaware Insurance Department, the Montana Department of Insurance, the New York Department of Financial Services and the Ohio Department of Insurance.
+Applications or notifications in connection with the merger or the changes in control of various subsidiaries of PartnerRe and Parent that may be deemed to occur as a result of the merger have been filed, pursuant to the merger agreement, with various U.S. state regulatory authorities, including the Delaware Insurance Department, the Montana Department of Insurance, the New York Department of Financial Services and the Ohio Department of Insurance.

-Applications for approval or notification to regulators have been filed in certain non-U.S. jurisdictions, including but not limited to, Singapore and Brazil.
-Applications for approval or notifications to regulators shall also be filed in certain non-U.S. jurisdictions, including but not limited to, Bermuda, Canada, Hong Kong, Ireland and the United Kingdom.
+Applications for approval or notification to regulators have been filed in certain non-U.S. jurisdictions, including but not limited to, Singapore, Bermuda, Ireland, the United Kingdom and Brazil.
+Applications for approval or notifications to regulators shall also be filed in certain non-U.S. jurisdictions, including but not limited to, Canada and Hong Kong.